Wrub/Wrub/README.md

 # Hey, Im Wrub.
-Im at Front-end Developer position, with two years of experience, currently based in Curitiba, Paraná, Brazil.
+Currently at a Front-end Developer position, with two years of experience, currently based in Curitiba, Paraná, Brazil.

 ## About
 💙 Science enthusiast, love to talk about studies, papers and science based knowledges.<br/>